sgosiaco/sgosiaco/README.md

 ### Hi there
-- 🏫 I'm a recent graduate with a Bachelors in Computer Engineering from UC Davis
+- 🏫 I'm a graduate from UC Davis with a Bachelors in Computer Engineering
 - 💼 I’m currently working for DIRECTV as a Software Engineer [LinkedIn](https://www.linkedin.com/in/sgosiaco/)
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently enjoying Go
 - 📫 How to reach me: [Email](mailto:sgosiaco@me.com)